RogerJFX/typernate/HOWTO.md

 Tests are written as follows:

 + We have a TypeFactory creating Instances using Gson.
-So an object is created out of a Json Strings.
+So an object is created out of a Json String.
 + Ok, we have an instance now.
 This instance now is persisted to database.
 + Next step: we fetch this very (not yet) instance back from database.
 + Deserialize it and look, if it equals.